DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - In the [third installment](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-3), we review the outcome of the risk assessment process, looking at total risk, allowing us to determine our response to each risk/threat pair and perform a cost/benefit review of a particular safeguard or control
   - we look at the categories and types of controls and the idea of layering them to provide several different types of protection mechanisms
   - we also review the important step of reporting out our risk analysis and recommended responses, noting differences in requirements for messaging by group

+**TCB Common Criteria (IFSMMSSF) "Ice Fishermen Sing Merry Melodies, So Stay Friendly!"**
+- EAL0 –Inadequate assurance
+- EAL1 –Functionally tested
+- EAL2 –Structurally tested
+- EAL3 –Methodically tested and checked
+- EAL4 –Methodically designed, tested and reviewed
+- EAL5 –Semi formally designed and tested
+- EAL6 –Semi formally verified design and tested
+- EAL7 –Formally verified design and tested

+  ****System and Organization Controls (SOC)***
+- SOC 1: An audit and compliance report that focuses strictly on a company’s financial statements and controls that can impact a customer’s financial statements.
+A company that performs credit card processing is likely to require a SOC
+1 audit and compliance report.
+- SOC 2: An audit and compliance report that evaluates an organization based on AICPA’s five “Trust Services principles”: privacy, security, availability, processing integrity, and confidentiality.
+Many organizations undergo SOC 2 auditing and present a SOC 2 report to regulators and customers to demonstrate compliance with industry standard security controls.
+- SOC 3: This is a “lite” version of a SOC 2 report and abstracts or removes all sensitive details.
+A SOC 3 report generally indicates whether an organization has demonstrated each of the five Trust Services principles without disclosing specifics (like exactly what they do or don’t do).
+Companies make SOC 3 reports available to the public and restrict SOC 2 reports to trusted parties.